You Don't Know (702 song)

 "You Don't Know" is a song recorded by American R&B group 702.
-It written by Channette Higgens and Channoah Higgens from songwriting duo Anthem along with Carsten Schack and Kenneth Karlin.
-Production of the song was overseen by Shack and Karlon under their moniker Soulshock & Karlin.
+It written by Channette Higgens and Channoah Higgens from songwriting duo Anthem along with Soulshock and Karlin.
+Production of the song was overseen by Shack and Karlon under their moniker Soulshock and Karlin.
 The song was released by Motown as the second single from their self-titled second album (1999).
-A moderate commercial hit, it reached the top of the UK Hip Hop/R&B chart, but peaked at nuber 50 on the US Hot R&B/Hip-Hop Songs chart.
+A moderate commercial hit, it reached the top of the UK Hip Hop/R&B chart, but peaked at number 50 on the US Hot R&B/Hip-Hop Songs chart.

 Background

-"You Don't Know" was written by Channette Higgens and Channoah Higgens from songwriting duo Anthem along with the song's producers Carsten Schack and Kenneth Karlin from duo Soulshock & Karlin.
+"You Don't Know" was written by Channette Higgens and Channoah Higgens from songwriting duo Anthem along with the song's record production team Soulshock and Karlin.
 During the recording of their sophomore album 702, the members 702 aimed to select songs that genuinely resonated with them.
 Upon listening to the demo tape of "You Don't Know," however, they found that the track did not appeal to them.

 Misha Grinstead commented in an interview with The Las Vegas Sun: "Honestly, to tell you the truth, when we heard the demo, we didn't like the song, but at the urging of Motown president Kedar Massenburg, it made the cut."
 She continued saying, "We had a really bad vibe about the song [...] and Kedar [...] was like, 'Well, you guys are doing the song.'
 And that's when we had to trust people who know more (about the music industry) than us and who we're trying to learn from."